chirkser/V-lcovac-stolice---multithreading-task/README.md

-# V-lcovac-stolice---multithreading-task
-A task within a BI-OSY (Operating Systems) university subject.
+A multithreading task within a BI-OSY (Operating Systems) university subject.